kieranknowles1/selfhosting/readme.md

 I recommend using a separate drive formatted as btrfs for forward compatibility once [#5](https://github.com/kieranknowles1/selfhosting/issues/5) is implemented.
 Or not, I haven't done any research into whether it suits my needs yet.
 I'll update this once it's clear what path I want to take.

+Where possible, services are statically configured in such a way that all configs are in this repository (see [The Unreasonable Effectiveness of Plain Text](https://www.youtube.com/watch?v=WgV6M1LyfNY), not my words, but I agree with them).

 ### Serving Static Files
 Files in `${DATA_ROOT}/nginx/static` will be served at `https://${DOMAIN}/static/`.
 This is primarialy used to host a resource pack for Minecraft, but can be used for anything you like.
 Please be mindful that there is